-I live in an area of the country that is battered by snow and cold for months on end every year.
-We, the beleaguered, heavy-laden parents of the midwest must face not just repeated snow days in which school is canceled, but also cold days, a new and dreaded designation.
+I live in an area of the country that is battered by snow and cold for months on end.
+We, the beleaguered, heavy-laden parents of the midwest must face not just repeated snow days, but also cold days, a new and dreaded designation.
 The enemy of my people.
 In my district, when the wind chill dips below -30, the superintendent calls off school.
 Wuss.

-Superheroes may show up to my purported aid, yet I can little trust either their intentions or their skills.
-Their only proven powers are the ability to rip through entires rolls of tape in 60 seconds flat.
+Superheroes may show up to my purported aid, yet I trust neither their intentions nor their skills.
+Their only proven powers are the ability to rip through rolls of tape in 60 seconds flat.

 © Laura Goetsch and Thinking About Such Things, 2015.